Acquiring Accurate CAD STEP Files for Circuit Designs

 CAD design relies on not only the skill of the designer, but also the clarity of the design itself.
-Since designs are later translated into physical PCB components, it’s crucial for designs to be written in a way the CAD community can understand.
-CAD STEP (Standard for the Exchange of Product) files guide engineers in designing broadly useful and adaptable PCB components.
+Since designs are later translated into physical PCB components, it’s crucial for designs to be written in a way that ECAD and MCAD designers can understand.
+CAD STEP (Standard for the Exchange of Product) files guide engineers in designing adaptable and easily transferable component documents for ECAD/MCAD integration.
 While other design prototype file formats exist, STEP files are the de facto standard for PCB design.

 What Are CAD STEP Files?